sunnyleeyun/MultipleTableViewCell_Firebase_StarterProject/README.md

         // 當使用者按下 uploadBtnAction 時會 present 剛剛建立好的三個 UIAlertAction 動作與 present(imagePickerAlertController, animated: true, completion: nil)

     }

-    /*
-    // MARK: - Navigation

-    // In a storyboard-based application, you will often want to do a little preparation before navigation override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
-        // Get the new view controller using segue.destinationViewController.
-        // Pass the selected object to the new view controller.
-    }
-    */

 }

 extension DishesViewController: UIImagePickerControllerDelegate, UINavigationControllerDelegate {